The Sword as a Tool for Mental Health

 Sharpening the Soul.

-As a theatre artist I am still finding ways in which Iaido can enrich my work.
-Each class I take offers me new levels of kinesthetic awareness, deeper understanding of my own instrument and stronger resilience to all the persistent challenges that face every actor and every martial artist alike.
+As a dedicated “beginner” with only about 25 years of Iaido practice under my belt, I am still finding ways in which the art can enrich my life and protect my mental wellness.
+I try to be kind to others and strict to myself.
+Each time I step on the mat, whether it be at the dojo or in my living room in front of the computer, I’m offered a path to discover new levels of kinesthetic awareness, deeper understanding of my own instrument and stronger resilience to all the persistent challenges that face every person and every martial artist alike.
 And failure has become my friend.
-As Beckett said, “Fail.
+As Samuel Beckett said, “Fail.
 Fail again.
 Fail better.”

 You stand in the dojo.
 You bow smartly to the mat, honoring the sacredness of your practice and all those who have gone before you on this path.
-The Dragonflies are there but you let them go.
-You go through your personal checklist.
-Who am I?
-What do I want?
-Where is my center?
-Awaiting the sensei’s command, you take a deep relaxing breath.
-You hear your cue: Hajime!
-You enter...
+The doubts, fears and perhaps anger is still there.
+But you accept them.
+You are compassionate, even to yourself.
+Awaiting the sensei’s command.
+“Hajime!”
+You take two relaxing breaths.
+You begin again.

-Among the tools I use to find out more about myself is the martial art of Iaido and sailing the San Francisco Bay aboard VALHALLA, my 1968 Yankee Dolphin 24, designed by Sparkman & Stevens.
+Among the tools I used to find out more about myself is the martial art of Iaido and sailing the San Francisco Bay aboard my 1965 Pearson Ensign Sailboat.
+My former boats, Shinobi and Tenacity, both Santana 22's, and Valhalla, a Yankee Dolphin are also pictured here.

 I have a long standing relationship with the Martial Arts.
 Starting with none other than Chuck Norris at the age of 8, I have studied various forms in various dojo around the world, particularly in Iaido, Aikido, Karate and Wu Kung, while as an actor, becoming proficient in all forms of Stage Combat.
-I currently study Muso Jikiden Eishen Ryu Iaido in which I hold the rank of Yondan, (4th Degree Black Belt) and am a member of Nishi Kaigan Iaido Dojo, Berkeley, California and Esaka Dojo, Tokyo, Japan, and student of Esaka Sensei, Kobara Sensei, Nishikawa Sensei, Kaneda Sensei, Yoshikawa Sensei, Hattori Sensei.
+I currently study Muso Jikiden Eishen Ryu Iaido in which I hold the rank of Godan, (5th Degree Black Belt) and am a member of Genwakan Iaido Dojo, Alameda, California and Esaka Dojo, Tokyo, Japan, and student of Esaka Sensei, Kobara Sensei, Nishikawa Sensei, Kaneda Sensei, Yoshikawa Sensei, Hattori Sensei and Faiguenblat Sensei.

 "Art is the tool we use to excavate ourselves."